mhstk/mhstk.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Mohammad Hosein, a student in Computer Engineering at Amirkabir University of Technology.
 I am a hardworking and passionate individual offering more than three years of experience as a programmer.
 I like to solve problems using creative thinking and innovative solutions.
-I'm pursuing a new position in Master of Science in Computer Science.
 I am a flexible and fast-learner person and always trying to learn new things and concepts.
-I quickly master new software packages and hardware technologies.